ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React Event Sistemi: SyntheticEvent, Event Delegation ve Event Pooling - <a href="https://arasmehmet.medium.com/react-event-sistemi-syntheticevent-event-delegation-ve-event-pooling-ec595001395f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Error Boundaries: componentDidCatch, getDerivedStateFromError ve Hook Meselesi - <a href="https://arasmehmet.medium.com/react-error-boundaries-componentdidcatch-getderivedstatefromerror-ve-hook-meselesi-21e52e8dbeea?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mehmet Aras`**

-<blockquote>React, tarayıcı olaylarını yönetmek için kendi event sistemini kullanır.
+<blockquote>React 16 ile birlikte gelen Error Boundaries, uygulamanın bir bölümündeki JavaScript hatalarının tüm component ağacını çökertmesini…
 Continue reading on Medium »</blockquote>

 <h3>2.
-React Deep Dive: Reconciliation, Fiber ve Performans Optimizasyonu - <a href="https://arasmehmet.medium.com/react-deep-dive-reconciliation-fiber-ve-performans-optimizasyonu-0a1952e80658?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Mini-React from Scratch (And How You Can Too) - <a href="https://rajdeep01.medium.com/how-i-built-a-mini-react-from-scratch-and-how-you-can-too-11052653edd7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehmet Aras`**
+✍️ **posted by `Rajdeep Singh`**

-<blockquote>React’in ekranı nasıl güncellediğini anlamak, performans sorunlarını çözmek ve verimli bileşenler yazmak için kritik.
-Bu yazıda beş temel…
+<blockquote>If you’ve ever worked with React, you already know how magical it feels.
 Continue reading on Medium »</blockquote>

 <h3>3.
-2 React mini challenges that improve your logic in 20 minutes - <a href="https://javascript.plainenglish.io/react-mini-challenges-with-codepen-templates-becee6795821?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your React Animations Feel Janky (and How to Fix It Without Rewriting UI) - <a href="https://medium.com/@rahul.dinkar/why-your-react-animations-feel-janky-and-how-to-fix-it-without-rewriting-ui-08326dec3ba0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**
+✍️ **posted by `Rahul Dinkar`**

-<blockquote>Bite sized React challenges designed for break time, with a CodePen starter
+<blockquote>Fix janky React animations with simple techniques like FLIP, RAF and smart state updates for smooth UI motion.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-How Context-Aware AI Turns Figma Designs into Production-Ready Code - <a href="https://astrodevil.medium.com/how-context-aware-ai-turns-figma-designs-into-production-ready-code-736075d4b102?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Devs Who Ignore This Will Struggle After 2025 - <a href="https://medium.com/@CodersWorld99/react-devs-who-ignore-this-will-struggle-after-2025-7dd3907135c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Ånand`**
+✍️ **posted by `CodersWorld`**

-<blockquote>Why Figma-to-React tools struggle with real codebases, and how context-aware tools like Kombai approach this differently?
+<blockquote>Why React’s New Architecture Will Break Old Coding Habits and Kill Outdated Skills
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building the Future: Why the React and Python Stack Dominates AI-Powered Web Development - <a href="https://medium.com/@vivekofficialdev/building-the-future-why-the-react-and-python-stack-dominates-ai-powered-web-development-b784129fd0d9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How react2shell-guard Gives Devs a Practical Response Plan - <a href="https://medium.com/it-security-in-plain-english/how-react2shell-guard-gives-devs-a-practical-response-plan-5f86b98c44e4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vivek`**
+✍️ **posted by `am`**

-<blockquote>The modern digital landscape demands applications that are not just functional, but genuinely intelligent.
-For any developer aiming to…
+<blockquote>When a framework as popular as React ships a CVSS 10.0 remote code execution vulnerability, you don’t just get a security advisory — you…
-Continue reading on Medium »</blockquote>
+Continue reading on IT Security In Plain English »</blockquote>

 <h3>6.
-Building the Future: Why the React and Python Stack Dominates AI-Powered Web Development - <a href="https://medium.com/@viveknhc/building-the-future-why-the-react-and-python-stack-dominates-ai-powered-web-development-f010df674ef6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React Server Components Exploit That Could Have Hacked 39% of the Web - <a href="https://chawdamrunal.medium.com/the-react-server-components-exploit-that-could-have-hacked-39-of-the-web-7d5dcc44a4cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vivek`**
+✍️ **posted by `Mrunal chawda`**

-<blockquote>#ai#reactjsdevelopment#pythondjango#webdev
+<blockquote>Two critical vulnerabilities just exposed millions of React and Next.js applications to unauthenticated remote code execution.
+Here’s what…
 Continue reading on Medium »</blockquote>

-<h3>7. useMemo vs useCallback — The Ultimate Performance Duo ⚡ - <a href="https://medium.com/@t69772041/usememo-vs-usecallback-the-ultimate-performance-duo-b72bb81765df?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**

-<blockquote>“Small changes can make big speed boosts.”
-Continue reading on Medium »</blockquote>

-<h3>8.
-How I’m Structuring My Path Toward Becoming a Professional React Developer - <a href="https://medium.com/@maz.islam1/how-im-structuring-my-path-toward-becoming-a-professional-react-developer-a8e5dc5cc96d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maz Islam`**

-<blockquote>Becoming a professional React developer isn’t just about learning a library.
-It’s about learning to think, design, debug, and build…
-Continue reading on Medium »</blockquote>

-<h3>9. useEffect vs useLayoutEffect — When to Use Which ?✨ - <a href="https://medium.com/@t69772041/useeffect-vs-uselayouteffect-when-to-use-which-06e59542d773?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**

-<blockquote>React gives us two hooks for side effects.
-But they do not work the same.
- Let’s make it super simple.
-Continue reading on Medium »</blockquote>

-<h3>10.
-5 Powerful Best Practices You Must Follow When Using Zustand - <a href="https://medium.com/@atulprogrammer/5-powerful-best-practices-you-must-follow-when-using-zustand-1e70e48e4f98?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atul Programmer`**

-<blockquote>Learn the TOP Five Zustand best practices with simple examples.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-A Complete Guide to Google Auth & One-Tap in Next.js Using Better Auth + MongoDB - <a href="https://medium.com/@amirjld/a-complete-guide-to-google-auth-one-tap-in-next-js-using-better-auth-mongodb-ebe2de45c691?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Critical Vulnerabilities in React and Next.js: Everything You Need to Know About React2Shell - <a href="https://medium.com/@szaranger/critical-vulnerabilities-in-react-and-next-js-everything-you-need-to-know-about-react2shell-b2e373b7cd03?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Sean Amarasinghe`**

-<blockquote>Learn how to integrate Better Auth with Google Login and One Tap to create a smooth, modern authentication flow in your Next.js…
+<blockquote>The frontend world just got hit with a reality check.
 Continue reading on Medium »</blockquote>

 <h3>2.
-CVE-2025–55182 Explained — Technical Analysis and Validation of the Attack Vector in React Server… - <a href="https://medium.com/@shvirtual/cve-2025-55182-explained-technical-analysis-and-validation-of-the-attack-vector-in-react-server-6f3fcd3d154e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a PDF Generation Engine with Next.js, Puppeteer, and Strapi - <a href="https://medium.com/strapi/build-a-pdf-generation-engine-with-next-js-puppeteer-and-strapi-fe5739b5db01?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Santiago Habib`**
+✍️ **posted by `Strapi`**

-<blockquote>CVE-2025–55182 and CVE-2025–66478
+<blockquote>In this article, you will learn how to use Next.js, Puppeteer, and Strapi to build a PDF generation engine.
+The engine seamlessly…
-Continue reading on Medium »</blockquote>
+Continue reading on Strapi »</blockquote>

 <h3>3.
-CVE-2025–55182 Explicado — Análisis Técnico y Validación del Vector de Ataque en React Server… - <a href="https://medium.com/@shvirtual/cve-2025-55182-explicado-an%C3%A1lisis-t%C3%A9cnico-y-validaci%C3%B3n-del-vector-de-ataque-en-react-server-6929c3d20045?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Code Red: The CVSS 10.0 Exploit Hitting Every Next.js and React 19 Server - <a href="https://medium.com/@reactjsbd/code-red-the-cvss-10-0-exploit-hitting-every-next-js-and-react-19-server-e9301d980888?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Santiago Habib`**
+✍️ **posted by `Noor Mohamad`**

-<blockquote>Autor: Santiago Habib
- Fecha: Diciembre 2025
+<blockquote>The ‘Insecure by Default’ Flaw That Requires Immediate Action
 Continue reading on Medium »</blockquote>

 <h3>4.
-Critical Security Flaws in React and Next.js: Unauthenticated RCE via RSC Vulnerabilities - <a href="https://coresec.medium.com/critical-security-flaws-in-react-and-next-js-unauthenticated-rce-via-rsc-vulnerabilities-76047187966b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Critical React RSC Flaw Enables Unauthenticated RCE - <a href="https://medium.com/@realsec.io/critical-react-rsc-flaw-enables-unauthenticated-rce-8cc80437c01c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coresec`**
+✍️ **posted by `RealSec.io`**

-<blockquote>In the fast-evolving world of web development, React and Next.js have become cornerstones for building dynamic, server-side rendered…
+<blockquote>A critical vulnerability has emerged within the React 19 ecosystem and multiple frameworks that implement React Server Components (RSC)…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The 2026 Web Developer Stack Daily Tools and Workflow - <a href="https://javascript.plainenglish.io/the-2026-web-developer-stack-daily-tools-and-workflow-a341162b9644?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create APIs in Next.js — Starting From the Frontend (Part 5A) - <a href="https://javascript.plainenglish.io/how-to-create-apis-in-next-js-starting-from-the-frontend-part-5a-83e3558ec3dc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devin Rosario`**
+✍️ **posted by `NextCodeTech`**

-<blockquote>The essential, future-proof stack for web developers in 2026.
-AI Orchestration, Next.js 15 (RSC/Edge), Biome, & Turborepo for peak…
+<blockquote>Build the complete frontend flow today and plug in the backend tomorrow — step by step.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-How to Force Perfect JSON Responses in LangChain with TypeScript (2025 Edition) - <a href="https://medium.com/@arfatapp/how-to-force-perfect-json-responses-in-langchain-with-typescript-2025-edition-45321c2f663b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Critical Alert: Your Next.js Project Could Be Owned by a Single HTTP Request - <a href="https://medium.com/@rtsekov/critical-alert-your-next-js-project-could-be-owned-by-a-single-http-request-2adedcb6929f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arfatur Rahman`**
+✍️ **posted by `Roman Tsekov`**

-<blockquote>If you’ve ever worked with LLMs in real applications — especially with LangChain + TypeScript — you probably know the frustration:
+<blockquote>If you’re running React 19 or Next.js 15+ in production, stop what you’re doing and read this.
+A critical vulnerability disclosed on…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Server Components in Next.js: The Most Powerful Feature Every Developer Must Master (Part 4) - <a href="https://javascript.plainenglish.io/server-components-in-next-js-the-most-powerful-feature-every-developer-must-master-part-4-534e519e2d30?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stairs Transition with Next.js (App router) and GSAP - <a href="https://medium.com/@moraromerojuan8/stairs-transition-with-next-js-app-router-and-gsap-b87252145e05?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NextCodeTech`**
+✍️ **posted by `Moraromerojuan`**

-<blockquote>If you’re learning Next.js seriously, then Server Components are something you must understand properly.
-They completely change how we…
+<blockquote>In this brief article, I’ll go through creating a simple stair transition like this one:
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>8.
-How Cloudflare and OpenNext speed up Next.js development - <a href="https://medium.com/@felix_w/how-cloudflare-and-opennext-speed-up-next-js-development-ff35b52007ff?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How react2shell-guard Gives Devs a Practical Response Plan - <a href="https://medium.com/it-security-in-plain-english/how-react2shell-guard-gives-devs-a-practical-response-plan-5f86b98c44e4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Felix`**

-<blockquote>For small teams or indie developer, the main constraints are cost, performance, and development speed.
-Next.js offers full featured…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Next.js Projemde Security Headers Eksikliği!
-(Cursor AI Teşekkürler) - <a href="https://medium.com/@sonerer132/next-js-projemde-security-headers-eksikli%C4%9Fi-cursor-ai-te%C5%9Fekk%C3%BCrler-72736014d876?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Soner ER`**
+✍️ **posted by `am`**

-<blockquote>Geçen hafta Cursor AI’a “Gel bakalım, projemde bir güvenlik analizi yap” dedim ve sonuçlar beni kelimenin tam anlamıyla şok etti.
-Karşıma…
+<blockquote>When a framework as popular as React ships a CVSS 10.0 remote code execution vulnerability, you don’t just get a security advisory — you…
-Continue reading on Medium »</blockquote>
+Continue reading on IT Security In Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>